Complaints Policy

 Should you wish to report a solicitor to the SRA, you will need to visit their website at www.sra.org.uk and complete a report form.
 You will need to set out your concerns clearly, identify the individuals you consider responsible and also attach any supportive evidence.

-The form can be sent to the SRA Report Team at report@sra.org.uk or by post to the Solicitors Regulation Authority, The Cube, 199 Wharfside Street, Birmingham B1 1RN.
+The form can be sent by email to the SRA Report Team at report@sra.org.uk or by post to the Solicitors Regulation Authority, The Cube, 199 Wharfside Street, Birmingham B1 1RN.